VATICAN SIGNS PACT WITH NAZIS

 Vatican Secretary of State Pacelli at signing of Reichskonkordat, Rome, July 20, 1933

-Above: Vatican Secretary of State Eugenio Pacelli (seated, center) at the signing of the Reichskonkordat on July 20, 1933, in Rome.
-Seated to Pacelli’s right is German Vice-Chancellor Franz von Papen.
+Above: Cardinal and Vatican Secretary of State Eugenio Pacelli (seated, center) at the signing of the Reichskonkordat on behalf of Pope Pius XI, Rome, July 20, 1933.
+Seated to Pacelli’s right is German Vice-Chancellor Franz von Papen, who signed on behalf of President von Hindenburg and the German government.
 Between 1933 and 1939 Pacelli issued dozens of protest violations of the Reichskonkordat, which at the outset he had hoped would protect the rights of Catholics under the new German government of Adolf Hitler.
 Pacelli’s actions as secretary of state and later as Pope Pius XII have generated controversy, particularly on the subject of the Holocaust.
 An entire library of books has been built either defending Pius XII’s papacy or taking him to task (the “Pius Wars”).
 His detractors have accused him of everything from anti-Semitism to colluding with the Nazis (“Hitler’s pope”).
 Based on newly opened Vatican archives and new explosive material, David Kertzer, author of The Pope at War: The Secret History of Pius XII, Mussolini, and Hitler (2022), has concluded, “As a moral leader Pius XII must be judged a failure.”
 Other people insist the Catholic Church did more than any other religious body to save Jewish lives, occasionally through Pius XII’s personal intervention; e.g., Pius instructed papal diplomats to aid persecuted Jews in Nazi-occupied nations, he contributed money to aid desperate Jews, he opened Catholic facilities in the Vatican and in other parts of Rome and Italy to shelter thousands of Jews from the Nazis, and he gave direct face-to-face orders to protect Jews from the Nazis.
 In the end, with Pius XII’s help a remarkable four-fifths of the Jewish population of Catholic Italy escaped Hitler’s Final Solution.

 Pacelli (future Pope Pius XII), Germany, 1922Pacelli's coronation as Pope Pius XII, Vatican, March 12, 1939